Inside The Guardian's sinking US expansion - Digiday

 It was April 2014, and spirits at The Guardian U.S. were soaring.
 The U.S. digital offshoot of the British newspaper, along with The Washington Post, had just won the highly coveted Pulitzer Prize for public service for their articles on NSA surveillance, a week after winning a Polk award for the same reporting.
 Alan Rusbridger, then the Guardian’s legendary editor-in-chief, had flown to New York to accept the prize, and led the staff to an evening celebration.
 It was a crowning moment for the Guardian, doing what the Guardian is supposed to do — spread its independent journalism to new corners of the globe.
 Emmy and Edward R. Murrow awards followed for its reporting on U.S. immigration and killings by police, respectively.

 But the ebullient mood didn’t last.
 Today, the Guardian U.S. is flailing at best.
 Last summer, the Guardian said it would have to slash its U.S. staff by 30 percent, to 100.
 Last week, in another blow, staffers were told that costs would be cut by 20 percent.
-Whether because the U.K. has grown tired of the U.S. losses, small as they are relative to the entire company, or because the U.S. has to share in the overall company pain, the U.S. would be part of the three-year plan by parent Guardian Media Group to staunch its losses, which are expected to exceed $100 million this year.
+Whether because the U.K. has grown tired of the U.S. losses, small as they are relative to the entire company, or because the U.S. has to share in the overall company pain, the U.S. would be part of the three-year plan by parent Guardian Media Group to stanch its losses, which are expected to exceed $100 million this year.

 The Guardian story is in some ways the story of all digital and legacy news organizations that are struggling to find a sustainable business model, with the print reading habit declining and the difficulty of replacing print dollars with digital ads as Facebook and Google swallow up almost all new digital ad spending.
 Guardian Media Group is protected by the Scott Trust endowment, but the company has been depleting the trust to make up for revenue shortfalls everywhere, fueled in part by heavy spending on expensive reporting like the Edward Snowden-fueled NSA coverage.